 - Your minibuses undertake the proper minibus safety inspections at the correct intervals, maintaining a safe and roadworthy condition

 - The DVSA or the designated body that issued your permit is informed of any changes such as the change of name of your organisation, as your permit will need to be replaced.
 (Including going to Academy status).

 We covered this topic in our previous article ‘How often should you do a minibus safety inspection?’ so a quick overview as follows;

 ‘DVSA recommend that inspections are carried out at least every 10 weeks.
 You must ensure that a safety inspection is carried out before it’s used, if your vehicle is used very rarely.’

 Castle Minibus is a trusted advisor to schools and we champion minibus safety.
-The MCC will give your staff a clear understanding of their responsibilities, procurement, legislation, training, maintenance, compliance and health and safety, including a practical minibus safety check and an introduction to Castle’s free School Transport Manager app that makes checks and reporting quick and simple.
+The online Minibus Compliance Course (updated for 2023) will give your staff a clear understanding of their responsibilities, procurement, legislation, training, maintenance, compliance and health and safety, including a practical minibus safety check and an introduction to Castle’s free app that makes walk around checks and reporting quick and simple.